-This document specifies the Tabular Data Stream (TDS) Protocol.
-All references to the term SQL Server refer to the Microsoft® SQL Server® product line.
-The TDS protocol is an application layer request/response protocol that facilitates interaction with a database server and provides for:
+The Tabular Data Stream (TDS) protocol is an application layer request/response protocol that facilitates interaction with a database server and provides for the following:

-- Authentication and channel encryption negotiation. - Specification of requests in SQL (including Bulk Insert). - Invocation of a stored procedure or user-defined function, also known as a remote procedure call (RPC). - Return of data. - Transaction manager requests.
+- Authentication and channel encryption negotiation. - Specification of requests in SQL (including Bulk Insert). - Invocation of a stored procedure or user-defined function, also known as a remote procedure call (RPC). - The return of data. - Transaction manager requests.

-Sections 1.8, 2, and 3 of this specification are normative and can contain the terms MAY, SHOULD, MUST, MUST NOT, and SHOULD NOT as defined in RFC 2119.
-Sections 1.5 and 1.9 are also normative but cannot contain those terms.
+Sections 1.5, 1.8, 1.9, 2, and 3 of this specification are normative.
 All other sections and examples in this specification are informative.